Home » Adding Emphasis is Business Emails and Communications

 Has this ever happened to you?

-You check your email, and there awaits an email with select text typed in all caps.
+You check your email, and an email awaits with select text typed in all caps.
 Parts of the text are also in the color red.
 Others bolded.

 Emphasis is Always Over-Emphasized

-An email with caps and bold red type greeted me in my inbox this morning.
+This morning, an email with caps and bold red type greeted me in my inbox.
 Not the best way to start your day.
-In my view, there is no place for typing in all caps or using formatting to reflect emphasis in business emails.
+I believe there is no place for typing in all caps or formatting to reflect emphasis in business emails.
+Here’s why…

-When all caps are used, you make a conscious choice to increase your voice and tone.
-Unfortunately, true professionals do not communicate in this manner.
+When all caps are used, you consciously increase your voice and tone.
+True professionals do not communicate in this manner.

 What could an email structured like this portray about the sender?